imballinst/imballinst.dev/src/pages/blog/publishing-npm-package/index.md

 Logged in as your-username on https://registry.npmjs.org/.
 ```

 Use the details that you used when registering: username, password, and email.
 If you have also set up 2FA in the previous step, then you will need to also input it.
-If all of these details are correct, then you will be logged in to NPM in your CLI.
+If all of these details are correct, then you will be logged in to npm in your CLI.

 ## Create the library

-To publish a "library" in the NPM registry, we must first define, _"What is a library?"_ A library is as simple as an `index.js` and a `package.json`, which contains at least `name`, `version`, and `main` fields in it.
+To publish a "library" in the npm registry, we must first define, _"What is a library?"_ A library is as simple as an `index.js` and a `package.json`, which contains at least `name`, `version`, and `main` fields in it.
 Before we start, let's create a Git repository in GitHub.
 After that, clone your repository to your local.

 We are going to start with creating `index.js`.
 Let's say we are going to publish a sum function.
 Note that this is only for the sake of example.